| | |

 23 fast-growing vegetables harvested within 75 days or less after the time of sowing.
 Plus a few quick tips to maximize your garden space!

 It’s okay to be an impatient gardener at times – it happens to the best of us.
-If you’re just starting your vegetable gardens, these are great crops to plant.
+If you’re just starting your vegetable gardens, these are a greta selection of fast-growing fruits and vegetables.
 Let’s get growing!

 Fastest growing vegetables you can harvest within 35 days

-Radishes: The ‘Cherry Belle’ takes 22 days to harvest and it’s the most common radish to see in a supermarket.
+Radishes: The ‘Cherry Belle’ takes 22 days to harvest and it’s the most common radish to see in a grocery store.
+Cherry Belles have a mild flavor and a pleasantly short growing season.
+Since you harvest the entire plant, you can either succession sow or harvest and make room for the next crop.

-My favorite varieties are Curly Leafed Kale and Red Russian Kale!
-Kale is a fast-growing vegetable but not as tasty in warmer weather.
+My favorite varieties are Curly Leafed Kale and Red Russian Kale.
+Though kale is an excellent choice of quick-growing vegetables, you’ll want to avoid the bulk of your growing season taking place in the warm weather.
 As the weather gets warmer, kale will get more bitter.

-For the best taste, grow kale in the autumn season when winter temperatures don’t fall below the teens.
+For the best taste, grow kale in the fall season when winter temperatures don’t fall below the teens.
+Depending on your zone, you can also get an early start in the spring with transplants, as established kale plants can stand up against any late frosts.

 Spinach: A cool-season crop, most varieties mature within 45 days and can be harvested as soon as it has 4-6 leaves.
 Keep in mind once it gets too warm, your spinach will flower and bolt.

 We grow Bloomsdale Spinach for a cool weather variety.
-For warmer weather spinach, try New Zealand Spinach (60 days).
+For warmer weather spinach, try out these New Zealand Spinach seeds (60 days).

 Arugula: This Vitamin-K packed salad green is ready to harvest when the leaves are large enough to eat.
 This occurs typically between 30 to 40 days.